TARGENE/TMLE.jl/docs/src/index.md

 [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/).
 This means that any model respecting the MLJ interface can be used to estimate the nuisance parameters.

+!!! note
+    This package is still experimental and documentation under construction

 ## Installation

 The package is not yet part of the registry and must be installed via github: